By Kevin Jones

 Health Impact On Children

 The truth is that most sports drinks provide large amounts of unnecessary sodium and which is detrimental to children’s health.
-For instance, full-calories sports drinks have 3-5 teaspoons of sugar per 8-ounce serving and 32-ounce bottles might contain as much as 14 teaspoons of sugar- way more than the recommended daily amount for kids!
-Children and adolescents really don’t need these extra calories and it’s no surprise that the consumption of sports drinks has been linked to increased incidences of childhood obesity.
+For instance, full-calorie sports drinks have 3-5 teaspoons of sugar per 8-ounce serving, and 32-ounce bottles might contain as much as 14 teaspoons of sugar- way more than the recommended daily amount for kids!
+Children and adolescents really don’t need these extra calories, and it’s no surprise that the consumption of sports drinks has been linked to increased incidences of childhood obesity.

 In addition, dentists have expressed concern that consumption of sports drinks may increase the risk of poor dental health in kids.
 This is due to the fact that most of these beverages contain citric acid which contributes to enamel erosion, predisposing children to cavities and tooth decay.